hernancerm/uady-gdhe/docs/services_api_docs.md

 1. **Request**.
 Data sent by the frontend required by the service.
 Optional if the service doesn't need input data to understand what it should return; e. g. on a simple GET request.
 2. **Response**.
 Data sent by the service to the frontend.
 Optional if no data is required by the frontend after a request; e. g. on a simple POST request.
 3. **Errors**.
 HTTP error codes the service sets provided an error ocurred.
-The format for this section is a table; where the first column indicates the HTTP status code, and the second column describes the cases in which this status is set.
+The format for this section is a table; where the first column (named 'HTTP status code') indicates the HTTP status code, and the second column (named 'Description') describes the cases in which this status is set.

 ## Services required on each view